pyapi-gitlab/pyapi-gitlab/docs/index.rst

 =============================

 From version 6, gitlab accepts a sudo parameter in order to execute an order as if you were another user.
-This has been implemente in -i-python-gitlab on the following functions:
+This has been implemente in pyapi-gitlab on the following functions:

    getusers()